MauroDataMapper/mdm-ui/README.md

 # Execute test runner in watch mode.
 Note the "--" separator for npm to separate command line arguments
 npm run test mdm-ui -- --watch
 ```

+## Build the application

+To 'export' the code for production, run `ng build --configuration production`.
+This will compile & minify the code, making it ready for production.

 ### Deployments